-- 1 Click PC Backup under Manage Server Data to save the entire database zipped into one file to your computer. - 2 Click OK when you see the message The system will be stopped and restarted.
+- 1 In the Manage System tab, click Backup to save the entire database zipped into one file to your computer. - 2 Click OK when you see the message The system will be stopped and restarted.
 Do you wish to proceed?
-Watch Operation Status to see the progress. - 3 Click the message Save/Download Backup File to Your Local Hard drive when it appears. - 4 Click Save when asked Do you want to open or save this file? - 5 Save this system.backup.tgz file to a convenient location on your computer.
+Watch Operation Status to see the progress. - 3 Click the message Save/Download Backup File to Your Local Hard drive when it appears. - 4 Click Save when asked Do you want to open or save this file? - 5 Save this system.backup.zip file to a convenient location on your computer.
 CAUTION!
-Do not alter the name of this file!

-6 Exit from Management Tool.
+Do not alter the name of this file! - 6 Exit from Management Tool.